- March 30, 2020

 With work largely moving from the office to home, solutions that help in migrating systems to the cloud are very crucial.
-Below is a brief tutorial of how to move SAGE Database from local hosting to Azure Hosted Instance.
+Below is a brief tutorial on how to move SAGE Database from local hosting to Azure Hosted Instance.

-- Provision an Azure account
+Step 1: Provision an Azure account

-- Set-up a VM with the following configurations:
+Step 2: Set up a VM with the following configurations:

-a) Windows 10/Server based off client preference
+a) Windows 10/Server based on client preference

 b) Provision SQL instance – can be express (which is free) or paid instance